Exponential decreasing rate of leaked information in universal random privacy amplification: Introduction

 The main purpose of this paper is to generalize Bennett et al \cite{BBCM}'s result and to apply it to wire-tap channel model.
 As the first step, in Section \ref{s4}, we focus on secret key generation from a common random number without communication.
 Even in this model, we highlight the exponent of Eve's information in the case of independent and identical distribution (i.i.d. case).
 In subsection \ref{s41}, we extend the result of Bennett et al \cite{BBCM} to the case of the R\'{e}nyi entropy of order $1+s$ for $s \in [0,1]$ and obtain a new upper bound for Eve's information in this problem as the main theorem.
 We apply this bound to the i.i.d. case.
 Then, derived a lower bound of the exponent of Eve's information.
 In subsection \ref{s42}, we also apply Renner and Wolf \cite{RW}'s method to the evaluation of the exponent of Eve's information.
 Then, another lower bound is derived based on smooth R\'{e}nyi entropy.
 It is shown that the lower bound based on R\'{e}nyi entropy of order $1+s$ is better than that based on smooth R\'{e}nyi entropy.

-In Section \ref{s2}, applying the evaluation obtained in subsection \ref{s41}, we derive an upper bound for Eve's information from random coding in a wire-tap channel.
-The upper bound obtained here satisfies the concavity property with respect to the distribution of Alice's system.
-This property is essential for connecting this proof with secret key generation from a common random number without communication.
+In Section \ref{s2}, based on universal$_2$ hash function, we derive an upper bound for Eve's information from random coding in a wire-tap channel.
 The method we present contrasts with the method in Hayashi\cite{Hayashi}.
 Hayashi\cite{Hayashi} deals with channel resolvability and applies it to the security of wire-tap channel; This approach was strongly motivated by Devetak \cite{Deve} and Winter et al \cite{WNI}.
 In Section \ref{s6}, we show that this upper bound for Eve's information is better than Hayashi\cite{Hayashi}'s bound for the wire-tap channel model.

 In a realistic setting, it is usual to restrict our codes to linear codes.
 However, no existing result gives a code satisfying the following conditions: (1) The code is constructed by linear codes.
 (2) Eve's information exponentially goes to zero when the transmission rate is smaller than the difference between the mutual information from Alice to Bob and that to Eve.
 In Section \ref{s3}, we make a code satisfying the above conditions.
 That is, we make our code generated by a combination of arbitrary linear codes and privacy amplification by the concatenation of Toeplitz matrix \cite{Krawczyk} and the identity.
-Under this kinds of code, we obtain the same upper bound for Eve's information. when the channel is an {\it additive} channel, i.e., the probability space and the set of input signals are given as the same finite module and the probability transition matrix $W_a(b)$ corresponding to the channel is given as $P(a-b)$ with a probability distribution on the finite module.
+Under this kinds of code, applying the evaluation obtained in subsection \ref{s41} and the concavity property of the key quantity given in \ref{s2}, we obtain another upper bound for Eve's information. when the channel is an {\it additive} channel, i.e., the probability space and the set of input signals are given as the same finite module and the probability transition matrix $W_a(b)$ corresponding to the channel is given as $P(a-b)$ with a probability distribution on the finite module.
 This fact holds when the channel is a variant of an additive channel.